EquitXCompany/equitx-project/README.md

 └── README.md
 ```

-- New Soroban contracts can be put in `contracts`, each in their own directory.
+- New stellar-cli contracts can be put in `contracts`, each in their own directory.
 There is already a `hello_world` contract in there to get you started.
 - If you initialized this project with any other example contracts via `--with-example`, those contracts will be in the `contracts` directory as well.
 - Contracts should have their own `Cargo.toml` files that rely on the top-level `Cargo.toml` workspace for their dependencies.
 - Frontend libraries can be added to the top-level directory as well.
 If you initialized this project with a frontend template via `--frontend-template` you will have those files already included.

 ---

 <!-- The following is the Frontend Template's README.md -->

-# Loam's Frontend Template for Soroban, using Astro
+# Loam's Frontend Template for stellar-cli, using Astro

 Under active development.